julian-q/MagiAttention/README.md

 # About

-MagiAttention is a a distributed attention mechanism, or context-parallel (CP) strategy, which aims to support a wide variety of attention mask types with **kernel-level flexibility**, while achieving **linear scalability** with respect to context-parallel (CP) size across a broad range of scenarios, particularly suitable for training tasks involving <u><em>ultra-long, heterogeneous data</em></u> training like video-generation for [Magi-1](https://github.com/SandAI-org/Magi-1).
+MagiAttention is a distributed attention mechanism, or context-parallel (CP) strategy, which aims to support a wide variety of attention mask types with **kernel-level flexibility**, while achieving **linear scalability** with respect to context-parallel (CP) size across a broad range of scenarios, particularly suitable for training tasks involving <u><em>ultra-long, heterogeneous data</em></u> training like video-generation for [Magi-1](https://github.com/SandAI-org/Magi-1).

 Additionally, it can be easily integrated into prevalent training frameworks such as [Megatron-LM](https://github.com/NVIDIA/Megatron-LM) and Pytorch's native [FSDP](https://pytorch.org/tutorials/intermediate/FSDP_tutorial.html), as illustrated in [QuickStart](#quick-start-).